-Join us Wednesday, October 2 at 2pm EDT.
+This webinar took place on Wednesday, October 2 at 2pm EDT.

 Recognized by Advertising Age as one of the ‘Top 50 Marketers’ (2008), David brings nearly 50 years of retailing experience as an operator, marketer, and strategist.
 As Global Head of Grocery Retail, he helps dunnhumby clients around the world grow their sales and customer loyalty through customer-led organizational change management and creating better customer experiences.

 Beginning in 1996, he created one of the first supermarket loyalty card programs in the U.S. for Kroger, and led their innovative loyalty approach that today engages more than 50 million households.
 His visionary, customer-led, organic ideas and Customer First leadership approach contributed to Kroger’s remarkable 53 consecutive quarters of positive identical sales growth.

 David also serves as a Board Director on several of dunnhumby’s joint venture partnerships.